aspose-svg/Aspose.SVG-Documentation/content/net/FAQ/_index.md

 ### **How to vectorize text?**

 Aspose.SVG for .NET API provides the feature of text vectorization in SVG documents.
-More details see in **[Text Vectorization & Text Security](https://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/text-vectorization/)** section.
+More details see in **[Text Vectorization & Text Security](https://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/text-vectorization/)** section. [**Text to Vector**](https://products.aspose.app/svg/text-to-vector) web application is intended to replace text elements in SVG files with vector graphics.
+In the vectorized SVG text, all font glyphs are replaced with a combination of graphic elements.
+Such a text become a vector drawing and cannot be edited.

 ## **Why convert SVG to PNG?**